 One of the best ways to ensure you get the best price for any given flight is to shop around.
 By all means get quotes from travel agents, but use them as a baseline for comparing with as many different quotes as you can get.
-Check as many comparison websites as you can, remembering of course that each website will not have flights from all carriers, and consider budget as well as major airlines.
+Check as many comparison websites as you can, remembering of course that each website will not have flights from all carriers, and consider budget airlines as well as major airlines.
 Prices from one airline to the next, one website to the next can vary as much as hundreds of pounds, so it is best to get as many different quotes as you can.

 When looking for flights, why limit yourself to comparison websites or travel agencies?
 Why not go straight to the source?
 It is often the case that agencies or aggregates may have the best deals, but not always.
 Sometimes the airlines themselves have the best prices advertised on their own website.
 It doesn’t happen all of the time of course, but it never hurts to check.

-There are a variety of airline reward and loyalty programmes you can sign up for which will allow you to earn air miles or loyalty points with every purchase that you can then exchange for upgrades or even free flights.
+I’ll be honest these aren’t as good as they used to be, even less so if you live outside of the US, but there are a variety of airline reward and loyalty programmes you can sign up for which will allow you to earn air miles or loyalty points with every purchase that you can then exchange for upgrades or even free flights.
 It may take some time, but with airline partnerships and promotions, flying a number of different airlines can still accrue you bonuses on the same scheme.

-Signing up for airline or travel related credit cards can also be a great idea if you are careful.
+If you can get one in your country (the US is still the best at this), signing up for airline or travel related credit cards can also be a great idea if you are careful.
 Most have annual fees or other such problems which negate any benefits, but if you get the right one you can get air miles with every purchase you make, with extra bonuses for specific loyalty purchases without any of the fees.